Azure/azure-powershell/src/StorageSync/StorageSync/help/Reset-AzStorageSyncServerCertificate.md

 PS C:\> Reset-AzStorageSyncServerCertificate -ResourceGroupName "myResourceGroup" -Name "myStorageSyncServiceName"
 ```

-This command will reset the sync server certificate.
+This command will roll the local server certificate and inform the corresponding storage sync service of the server's new identity, in a secure way.

 ## PARAMETERS